ray-project/ray/doc/source/data/data-internals.rst

 -------------

 Ray Data uses :ref:`Ray tasks <task-key-concept>` to read files in parallel.
-Each read task reads one or more files and produces an output block:
+Each read task reads one or more files and produces a _stream_ of one or more output blocks.
+These output blocks are either stored in Ray's object store or fed directly to the downstream transform.

 .. image:: images/dataset-read.svg
    :align: center